Art SteinmetzPresident and Chief Executive Officer

 Geoff holds a degree in mathematics from Cambridge University and an M.B.A. from Cranfield School of Management, both in the United Kingdom.

-Paul Larson serves as a senior generalist analyst on the Main Street Team.
+Paul Larson serves as portfolio manager of Oppenheimer Main Street Fund and as a senior generalist analyst on the Main Street Team.
 Prior to joining OppenheimerFunds in January 2013, he was a portfolio manager and Chief Equity Strategist at Morningstar.
 He was previously an analyst at Morningstar covering the energy sector and oversaw the firm’s natural resources analysts.
 While at Morningstar, Paul also contributed to the ongoing development of Morningstar’s moat methodology and their initiation of the moat trend methodology.
 Before joining Morningstar in 2002, Paul was an analyst with The Motley Fool.

 Paul holds an M.B.A. from the Keller Graduate School of Management and a B.S. in bioengineering from the University of Illinois at Chicago.